fenago/apache-solr/lab_guides/Lab_8.md

-As you can see, we are trying to import the keystore and have specified both source and destination keystore names; finally we\'ve specified the keystore type to be `pkcs12`.
+As you can see, we are trying to import the keystore and have specified both source and destination keystore names; finally we've specified the keystore type to be `pkcs12`.
 You will see an interactive session opening up again: